arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Construction

 Higher values of $s(d_i)$ indicate stronger semantic relevance, and we select the top 10 ranked papers for each table as its distractor candidates.

 \paragraph{Candidates verification via human annotation} After selecting these candidates, we conduct human annotations to verify whether they should indeed be excluded from the table.
-Given that annotating these tables requires expert knowledge in computer science, we recruit seven postgraduate students with research experience in the field as annotators.
+Given that annotating these tables requires expert knowledge in computer science, we recruit a trained team of annotators with research experience in the field as annotators.
 To ensure they are well-prepared for the task, the annotators undergo rigorous training, including pilot annotation exams.
 Their task is to make a binary decision on whether a given distractor paper—based on its title, abstract, user demand, the ground-truth table, and the titles and abstracts of all referenced papers—should be included in the table.

 Each table contains annotations for 10 papers, with each distractor paper initially assigned to two randomly selected annotators.
 If both annotators agree on the label, it is finalized.
 Otherwise, two additional annotators review the paper until a consensus is reached.
-In the first round, the inter-annotator agreement (IAA) is 94\% based on pairwise agreement, and the Fleiss’ Kappa~\cite{fleiss1971measuring} score is 0.73, indicating a substantial level of agreement~\cite{landis1977measurement}.
-Finally, for each table, we randomly select a number of distractor papers between $[m,10]$.
+In the first round, the inter-annotator agreement (IAA) is 94\% based on pairwise agreement, and the Fleiss’ Kappa~\cite{fleiss1971measuring} score is 0.73, indicating a substantial level of agreement.
+Finally, for each table, we randomly select a number of distractor papers between $[m,10]$ and merge them with $R$ to form $C$.